Skip to content

 7. The Cloud Dragon

-Well, true to its name, the Cloud Dragon is believed to live up in the clouds and can fly through thick clouds to make rain.
-The Cloud Dragon is one of the most preferred by Chinese painters to paint.
+True to its name, the Cloud Dragon is believed to live in the clouds and fly through thick clouds to make rain.
+The Cloud Dragon is one of the most preferred Chinese painters to paint.

 8. The Dragon King